BRH2001/BRH2001.github.io/kenteken_app/README.md

     Special thanks to RDW for providing access to their database, enabling users to retrieve vehicle information easily.

-Feel free to reach out with any questions or feedback!
-Happy exploring vehicles! 🚗🔍
+Feel free to reach out with any questions or feedback! enjoy researching vehicles! 🚗🔍
 --------------------------------------------------------------------------------------------------------------------------------